arangodb/arangodb/Documentation/Books/Manual/DataModeling/OperationalFactors.md

 Setting this to a low value may limit the RAM that ArangoDB will use but may slow down write heavy workloads.
 Setting this to 0 will not limit the size of the write-buffers.

+`--rocksdb.level0-stop-trigger`

+When this many files accumulate in level-0, writes will be stopped to allow compaction to catch up.
+Setting this value very high may improve write throughput, but may lead to temporarily bad read performance.